 - A score in the top 70th percentile on standardized college admissions test (25 ACT; 1100 Old SAT Critical Reading + Math).

 For current or transfer JCU students in the fall semester of their junior year, the requirements will include:

 - A JCU GPA of 3.4 or higher, and

 - An LSAT score in the 70th percentile.

-Q: What are the requirements to stay in the 3+3 Program?
+Q: What are the requirements to stay in the 3+3 Law Program?

-A: The established requirements for JCU students to stay in the 3+3 Program and maintain dual-admission status with CWRU School of Law are:
+A: The established requirements for JCU students to stay in the 3+3 Law Program and to maintain dual-admission status with CWRU School of Law are:

 - Achieve and maintain a 3.4 overall GPA by their fourth semester; and

 - Earn a minimum 70th percentile on the LSAT.